tnkrueckergreen/PyBootMatic/README.md

 ### 2. Pip

 If you don't have `pip` installed, you can install it by following the instructions on the [official pip website](https://pip.pypa.io/en/stable/installation/).
-Or, for Debain-based systems:
+Or, on Debian-based systems:
 ```bash
 sudo apt install python3-pip
 ```